The Accountancy Licensing Library

 Certificate by Non-Minnesota Exam Candidate/Foreign Reciprocity.
 Applicants who have passed the Uniform CPA Examination for a jurisdiction other than Minnesota and are not licensed in any jurisdiction, or are licensed to practice public accounting in another jurisdiction and are planning to relocate to Minnesota, may apply for a Certificate by Non-Minnesota Exam Candidate.
 Foreign Applicants who wish to practice in Minnesota may also apply under reciprocity.

-MILITARY NOTE: In cooperation with the Minnesota office of the lieutenant governor, the Board has instituted a policy for priority processing of licensure applications for military families.
+Military Applicants: In cooperation with the Minnesota office of the lieutenant governor, the Minnesota Board of Accountancy has instituted a policy for priority processing of licensure applications for military families.
 The goal is to speed up the licensure process for these individuals when moving to a new state.
-Active duty or recently retired service members and their spouses can now check a box on the Board’s licensure applications to indicate that they are an active member of the U.S. military.
+Active duty or recently retired service members and their spouses can now check a box on the Minnesota Board of Accountancy’s licensure applications to indicate that they are an active member of the U.S. military.
 Their application will be moved to the front of the line for processing.
 Such applicants can also apply for a Temporary Military Certificate which is valid for not more than six (6) months - during the temporary certificate period the individual shall complete the full application required for a Minnesota CPA certificate.

 Click Reciprocal Licensure in the menu bar at the top of this page for additional information.